-- Maintaining school and student records of first aid support given to staff and students. - Maintaining first aid stocks and records, ensuring that sufficient appropriate materials and equipment are available to administer first aid when the need arises and maintaining and restocking first aid boxes.

-- Completing accident reports in respect of all accidents, incidents and dangerous occurrences affecting staff, students and other persons on site. - Immediately informing the Business Manager of all serious incidents - Informing the school's Business Manager of all RIDDOR reportable incidents within 24 hours of the incident occurring. - Analysing the accidents and reporting them to the Health & Safety Committee, or equivalent, on a termly basis. - Maintaining an up-to-date log of current first-aiders and ensuring this information is distributed/displayed as necessary
+- Maintaining school and student records of first aid support given to staff and students. - Maintaining first aid stocks and records, ensuring that sufficient appropriate materials and equipment are available to administer first aid when the need arises and maintaining and restocking first aid boxes. - Completing accident reports in respect of all accidents, incidents and dangerous occurrences affecting staff, students and other persons on site. - Immediately informing the School Office of all serious incidents - Analysing the accidents and reporting them at each meeting of the Health & Safety Committee. - Maintaining an up-to-date log of current first-aiders and ensuring this information is distributed/displayed as necessary

-3.14.
+3.15.
 Appointed Educational Visits Coordinator (EVC)